Testing Ising Models: A General Purpose Localization Algorithm

 \subsection{Independence Test using Localization}

-We start with a high-level description of the algorithm.
-Given sample access to Ising model $X \sim p$ it will first obtain empirical estimates of the node marginals $\m_u$ for each node $u \in V$ and edge marginals $\m_{uv}$ for each pair of nodes $(u,v)$.
-Denote these empirical estimates by $\hat{\m}_u$ and $\hat{\m}_{uv}$ respectively.
-Using these empirical estimates, the algorithm computes the empirical estimate for the covariance of each pair of variables in the Ising model.
-That is, it computes an empirical estimate of $\lambda_{uv} = \E[X_uX_v] - \E[X_u]\E[X_v]$ for all pairs $(u,v)$.
+Algorithm~\ref{alg:localization-product-test} computes the empirical estimate for the covariance of each pair of variables in the Ising model: $\lambda_{uv} = \m_{uv} - \m_u \m_v$ for all pairs $(u,v)$.
 If they are all close to zero, then we can conclude that $p \in \I$.
 If there exists an edge for which $\lambda_{uv}$ is far from 0, this indicates that $p$ is far from $\I$.
-The reason for this follows from the expression Lemma \ref{lem:localization-skl} and is described in further detail in the proof of Lemma~\ref{lem:localization-product}.
-A precise description of the test is given in in Algorithm \ref{alg:localization-product-test} and its correctness is proven via Lemmas \ref{lem:localization} and \ref{lem:localization-product}.
-We note that this algorithm is phrased as if an upper bound on the number of edges $m$ is known.
-If we instead know an upper bound on the maximum degree $\dm$, then we can replace $m$ by $n\dm$.